4e554c4c/1lab/src/Cat/Instances/Graphs.lagda.md

 ```

 the category $\Graphs$ is equivalent to the category of presheaves of
-parallel arrows (equivalently: functors from the parallel arrow category)
+parallel arrows (equivalently: functors from the parallel arrow category).
 ```agda
 module _ {ℓ : Level} where
   open Functor